cristivulpe/sparki-remote-control/README.md

 ./gradlew clean build
 ```

 This will produce the APK that can be installed on your Android phone.
-Note that currently the android application is in alpha testing and as soon as that finishes, it will be available through [Google Play Store](https://play.google.com/).
+The app is also avaialble on [Google Play Store] (https://play.google.com/store/apps/details?id=com.swedesboro_woolwich.remotecontrol).

 ## Compatibility
 This application has been tested using Google Nexus 6 running Android Marshmallow.
 The arduino code has been deployed to an Arduino Sparki robot.